Ks89/My-MEAN-website-client/README.md

 - N + E: a back-end in Node.js + Express js (and other useful libs like PassportJs)
 - M: a MongoDb's database
 - redis
-- webpack + gulp + nodemon
+- webpack + gulp
 - and other stuff

 A possible extension of this project will be a configurable template to build a custom web app very quickly.
+This is my final goal, please be patient :)

 Attention!
 This project is still an alpha, so it's not production ready.
 Please be careful.
 If you are interested, star this project on GitHub.

 Testing:
-- front-end unit: work in progress
+- front-end unit: only some classes are tested.
+In alpha 3 and 4 I'll complete everything
-- front-end e2e: work in progress
+- front-end e2e: work in progress, In alpha 3 and 4 I'll complete everything
-- back-end unit: almost done (only the necessary things)*
+- back-end unit: almost done (only the necessary things)*. coverage >80%
-- back-end integration: almost done*
+- back-end integration: almost done*. coverage >80%

 (*) I unit-tested only public functions and I tested all APIs (integration) except for OAUTH2/PassportJS.
 This is because, it's extremely difficult to test passportjs (for 3dparty services, not for the local auth) without to use  browsers (like Zombie or Phantom).
 In my opinion an integration-test for a back-end api must use only backend's code, not also a browser (browser is on client and not on server :) ).